ignabrams/ignabrams/README.md

 **`Software Developer`**

-I am a recent University of Dayton graduate with a Bachelor of Science in Computer Information Systems and Business Administration.
-Proficient in Python, JavaScript, and Java programming.
-Experienced in project management, utilizing agile methodologies like Scrum and Kanban to deliver projects efficiently.
-Driven to expand my knowledge in cybersecurity and contribute innovative solutions to the software development field.
+I am a recent graduate from the University of Dayton with a Bachelor of Science in Computer Information Systems and Business Administration.
+I have experience in network administration, programming, graphic design, cybersecurity, and help desk services combined with the capacity to understand problems intuitively, strategize a course of action, and create robust solutions that aid productivity, communication, and network integrity.
+With technical acumen, solid leadership, project management, and team-building skills, I aspire to deliver effective and innovative technological solutions.

 ---